NoFap sleep and NoFap insomnia is a personal topic for me.

-[Conclusion] NoFap Sleep: How to cure your insomnia when you’re on NoFap
+[Conclusion] NoFap Sleep: How to cure your insomnia when you’re on the NoFap challenge

 For those that are just experiencing NoFap insomnia, it’s not a permanent thing.
-By following some of the tips outlined above, your sleep will get better on NoFap.
+By following some of the tips outlined above, your sleep will get better on your NoFap challenge.

 For those of you that have a sleep disorder like sleep apnea, you should start doing the tips above religiously.
 Your sleep will get better.
 Your insomnia will get better.
 Believe me, I know.
 I have sleep apnea.
-And I’m also on NoFap.
+And I’m also doing the NoFap challenge.
 Trust me, it gets better!!